APTrust/dart/README.md

 [Change Log / Release Notes](ReleaseNotes.md)

+## DART User Group

+APTrust hosts a [DART User Group](https://aptrust.org/resources/user-groups/dart-user-group/) for the entire digital preservation community.
+This group will primarily be a [mailing list](https://groups.google.com/a/aptrust.org/g/dart-users), where users can share experiences, ask questions, and support one another.
+Depending on the level of interest and engagement, we may expand this initiative to include regular virtual meetings and more structured activities in the future.

 ## DART's Intended Core Features

 * Create Submission Information Packages (SIPs) in BagIt format that conform